Istiklal avenue at night, Istanbul

 THIS PRIVATE TOUR IS STARTING FROM

 This tour is tailored specifically for Brooke F. considering her flight and layover time.
-This layover tour includes a panoramic visit to Hagia Sofia, Blue Mosque, Topkapi Palace, Hippodrome, Galata Tower, Taxim Square, Istıklal avenue and the Karaköy district.
+This layover tour includes a panoramic visit to Hagia Sofia, Blue Mosque, Topkapi Palace, Hippodrome, Galata Tower, Taxim Square and Istıklal avenue.
 MTA Tours can accommodate minor flight delays, however we are unable to offer refunds in the case of a major delay or last-minute cancellation.

 - We can tailor this private tour considering your dates and interests .